adrybakov/wulfric/docs/source/user-guide/usage/key-concepts.rst

 Atoms
 =====

-Atoms in wulfric are stored as a plain python dictionary.
+Atoms in Wulfric are stored as a plain Python dictionary.
 Keys of the ``atoms`` are properties of atoms.
-Values are the lists of :math:`N` elements each, where :math:`N` is an amount of atoms.
+Values are the lists of :math:`N` elements each, where :math:`N` is the number of atoms.

 .. doctest::